-- reinsurers' share of insurance liabilities; - amounts due from reinsurers in respect of paid claims; - · amounts due from insurance contract holders; and - amounts due from insurance intermediaries.
+- reinsurers' share of insurance liabilities; - amounts due from reinsurers in respect of paid claims: - · amounts due from insurance contract holders; and - amounts due from insurance intermediaries. - amounts due from parent company

 The Group's managing agency subsidiary's reinsurance and broker security committee has established guidelines on its exposure to a single counterparty.
 These guidelines are regularly reviewed by this committee and adjusted as appropriate by the managing agency subsidiary's board.